burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 **Corporations don't have that luxury.
 For corporations a coherent and executable AI-First strategy is mission critical.**

-The tangled complexity of the AI ecosystem is leading some firms towards a flawed approach: Chasing the AI buzz, trying out every latest AI apps, and running multiple POCs with [commoditized AI vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).
+The tangled complexity of the AI ecosystem is leading some firms towards a flawed approach: Chasing the AI buzz, trying out every latest AI app, and running multiple POCs with [commoditized AI vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).
 They are focusing on the shiny stuff.
 The shiny front-end AI apps that are about to be both segmented and undergo a massive consolidation.

 That’s a dangerous approach.